totten/bknix/README.md

  * To facilitate quick development with any IDE/editor, all file-storage and development-tasks run in the current users' local Linux/macOS (*without* any virtualization, containerization, invisible filesystems, or magic permissions).
  * To optimize DB performance, `mysqld` stores all its data in a ramdisk.
  * To avoid conflicts with other tools on your system, all binaries are stored in their own folders, and services run on their own ports.
- * There are a few different configurations.
-Each configuration has its own mix of packages (e.g. PHP 5.6 + MySQL 5.5; PHP 7.0 + MySQL 5.7).
+ * There are a few different *profiles*.
+Each profile has its own mix of packages (e.g. PHP 5.6 + MySQL 5.5; PHP 7.0 + MySQL 5.7).
 These are named:
+   * `dfl`: An in-between set of binaries.
+This is a good default for middle-of-the-road testing/development.
    * `min`: An older set of binaries based on current system requirements.
    * `max`: A newer set of binaries based on highest that we aim to support.
    * `edge`: A newer set of binaries that exceeds our current official support.
-   * `dfl`: An in-between set of binaries.

 __This project is a work-in-progress.__ Some tasks/issues are described further down.